-G. Accrued Interest Receivable
+H. Accrued Interest Receivable

 Pursuant to the Act (820 ILCS 305/4a-5), the State Treasurer must deposit any interest accruing on the Fund's Cash Equity within the State Treasury to the Fund.
 Currently, the Treasurer deposits any interest and investment income earned during a given month during the subsequent month.
-This amount is allocated between the

-Fund and the security accounts of self-insurers with a positive cash balance at both the beginning and end of the month based on available cash at month end.
+This amount was allocated between the Fund and the security accounts of self-insurers with a positive cash balance at both the beginning and end of the month based on available cash at month end.
+Effective May 2023, pursuant to 50 Ill.
+Adm.
+Code 9100.60(g)(5), all the interest earned will be retained to the Fund.

-H. Excess Insurance Receivable
+I. Excess Insurance Receivable